A Lifelong Connection

 Genazzano girls remain special to each other; the legacies of the past are special and we treasure our motto, fidelis and our hearts still go out in greeting to the well-loved school upon the hill.

-Visit the Alumnae Events page for this year’s calendar.
+Visit the Alumnae Activities page for this year’s calendar or connect with us via our Facebook or Instagram.